UMM accepts transfer coursework:

 UMM accepts the validity of an accredited transfer institution’s decisions regarding credit value, grades, content as described, and level of instruction—introductory or advanced—of its courses and transfers those courses accordingly.

 UMM accepts foreign higher education institution coursework applicable to the Morris degree.
-The transfer evaluation coordinator determines the level and credit value of courses based on materials provided by the foreign institution.
+The transfer specialist determines the level and credit value of courses based on materials provided by the foreign institution.

 Credits and grades from previous college